veryaery/node-module-that-loads-configs/jsdoc/README.md

                 "THEN pour milk"
             ]
         }
-    }) // What the directory's files' content should default to when reading .read();
+    }) // What the ConfigDirectory's ConfigFiles' content should default to when reading .read();

 const contents: object = directory.contents();